SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

     Modules are mentioned in summary above.
 The   change mostly include changing them to use   `astropy.Time` instead of `datetime`.
 This is  summed up above in the first point of this  section.

+###### The following are fallback tasks if contributions to astropy don't make it for some reason

+- Equivalents to `datetime` functions

+  - `datetime.strftime` could be replaced with a [custom format](http://docs.astropy.org/en/stable/time/#writing-a-custom-format) of `Time` ([Link](https://github.com/astropy/astropy/issues/7309) to tracking issue of adding this feature directly to `Time`) or `time.strftime(format_string, time.gmtime(Time.unix))`.

+  - Creating `Time` from timestamps can accomplished using either a custom format or converting to datetime first.

+  - `datetime.strptime` will be changed to `Time(datetime.strptime())`.

+  NOTE: The above mentioned is open for discussion and will be decided during community bonding period.

+- Equivalent of `datetime.timedelta`

+  I would make a function `get_timedelta(**kwargs)` to return `astropy.TimeDelta`.
+This is because `astropy.TimeDelta` does not accept seconds, minutes etc.

 # Project Plan

 - Pre community bonding Period ( - April 23)